whl1729/read/computer/os/apue/08_process_control.md

 - Handle the open files
   - The handling of open files depends on the value of the `close-on-exec` flag for each descriptor.
   - Every open descriptor in a process has a `close-on-exec` flag.
-  - If this flag is set, the descriptor is closed across an exec.
+  - If this flag is set, the descriptor is closed across an `exec`.
-    Otherwise, the descriptor is left open across the exec.
+    Otherwise, the descriptor is left open across the `exec`.
-  - The default is to leave the descriptor open across the exec unless we specifically set the `close-on-exec` flag using `fcntl`.
+  - The default is to leave the descriptor open across the `exec` unless we specifically set the `close-on-exec` flag using `fcntl`.

 #### 8.11 Changing User IDs and Group IDs